shamaayilahmed/shamaayilahmed/README.md

 Hey there 👋

-I’m Shamaayil, a frontend engineer, intuitive problem solver and self-proclaimed developer who specializes in front-end development using JavaScript paradigm.
-Builds good websites or applications from user-focused design orients.
+I’m Shamaayil, a software developer, intuitive problem solver who specializes in front-end development with JavaScript paradigm.
+Builds applications from user-focused design orients.

 Want to know more about me?
-[Check out my portfolio](https://shamaayilahmed.tech/)
+[Check out my portfolio](https://shamaayilahmed.netlify.app/)

 <br>